SerGreen/GeoQuiz/README.md

+## This repository is deprecated.
+See port to ASP.NET Core: [GeoQuizCore](https://github.com/SerGreen/GeoQuizCore).

+---

 # GeoQuiz
 Web app/game about countries of the world, their flags and capitals.
 Made with ASP.NET MVC.

-Currently hosted on free hosting service: http://geoquiz.somee.com
+~~Currently hosted on free hosting service: http://geoquiz.somee.com~~

 Application supports localization and currently has English and Russian language.
 UI is properly displayed for screen widths of 768 and higher.
 Maybe some day i will implement mobile devices support.